LiviuCP/goToScriptsPython/README.md

 7.1.
 Removing the path

-When this option is chosen the path is removed from all menus and files.
+When this option is chosen, the path is removed from all menus.
 The number of visits is lost.

 7.2.
 Remapping